Objections & refusals

 Typical risk

-The global filing may look clean elsewhere but still fail in Australia if local objections are not handled properly.
+The global filing may look clean elsewhere but still fail in Australia if local objections are not identified and handled promptly.

 How we help

-We act as the local Australian advisor to explain the refusal and manage the response needed to keep Australia in the filing plan.
+We act as your Australian trademark attorney, explain the grounds of refusal, and manage the response needed to keep Australia in your international filing plan.

-What Is a Trademark Examination Report and Why Did You Get One?
+What Is a Trademark Examination Report and What Should You Do Next?

 When you file a trademark application with IP Australia, an examiner reviews it against the requirements of the Trade Marks Act 1995.
 If the examiner identifies any issues, they issue an examination report, sometimes called an adverse report, setting out the specific grounds for objection.